techidaily/site-visual-screen-recording/source/_posts/updated-brighten-up-your-gaming-setup-eliminate-black-screens-with-obs.md

 Is your OBS game capture a blank screen?
 OBS (Open Broadcaster Software) is a popular video-streaming and recording tool among users to share screenshots with others.
 But many gamers stated that the OBS game captures a dark screen and the application OBS isn’t recording the game.
 It is one form of prevalent difficulty.
 Now we revert to the primary point, how to repair the OBS black screen game capture issue?
 After you launched the OBS studio and were meant to record the proceedings of the game, the OBS blacks screen occurred in-game capture.
 It is inconvenient for players who would want to record game footage.
 For instance, when you engage Game Mode while playing games, a black screen may appear to OBS game capture.
 It is also conceivable that OBS game capture does not function when the OBS studio is not operating on your PC in the compatibility mode.
 Anyway, try the following techniques to repair the game capture black screen in OBS studio.

-## Part 1: Steps to Resolve OBS Black Screen Game Capture Problem

 <!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/GyfJUhsz_AY?si=x2HjoLX1B89oEPgZ" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/1KKovVi9epE?si=EF7KA7b4KsEpWA-M" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 <!-- affiliate ads end -->

+## Part 1: Steps to Resolve OBS Black Screen Game Capture Problem

 ### 1\.
 Run OBS As Administrator